Homeomorphism of S^1 and Factorization: Algebraic Homeomorphisms, I

-To say that $\phi$ is algebraic is equivalent to saying that $\phi$ has an analytic continuation to a multivalued function on a reflection invariant domain $\mathbb P^1 \setminus \{z_j, 1/z_j^*: 1 \le j \le n\}$ such that the singularities are algebraic (see e.g. \cite{Alhfors}, Theorem 4 of chapter 8).
+Suppose that $\phi$ is an algebraic diffeomorphism.
+In this event $\phi$ has an analytic continuation to a multi-valued function on a reflection invariant domain $\mathbb P^1 \setminus \{z_j\in\Delta, 1/z_j^*\in\Delta^*: 1 \le j \le n\}$ such that the singularities are algebraic (and off the circle), see e.g. \cite{Alhfors}, Theorem 4 of chapter 8.
+At one extreme, if $\phi$ is rational, then there are no branch points.
+At another extreme, if $\phi=\phi_n(w_n)$, $w_n\ne 0$, then the number of branch points in $\Delta$ is $n$.